KPCOFGS/Simple_Screenshot/README.md

 # Simple_Screenshot

 This is a Python application that allows users to take screenshots with a configurable delay and preview them before saving.
-The app uses `tkinter` for the graphical user interface and `pyautogui` for capturing screenshots.
+The app uses `tkinter` for the graphical user interface and `Pillow` for capturing screenshots.
 Users can select a region to capture, apply a delay, and choose a save directory.

 ## Features